Qovery/documentation/website/guides/tutorial/deploy-node-js-with-postgresql.md

 Qovery solves this problem by combining the reliability of AWS, and the simplicity of Heroku to augment the developer experience.

-In this blog post, I will show you how Qovery improves the developer experience to deploy staging and production [Spring Boot][urls.spring_boot] application with [PostgreSQL][urls.postgresql] database on Qovery.
+In this blog post, I will show you how Qovery improves the developer experience to deploy staging and production [NodeJS][urls.node_js] application with [PostgreSQL][urls.postgresql] database on Qovery.
 You will be able to focus on writing the best code instead of managing complex services.

 <Assumptions name="guide">